 Transportation & Travel Restrictions:

-The risk of severe disease associated with COVID-19 infection for people in the EU/EEA is currently considered moderate for the general population and high for older adults and individuals with chronic underlying conditions.
-Due to how quickly COVID-19 is spreading, protective measures to slow its spread have been significantly increased by the Austrian government in the last few days.
-Chancellor Kurz and his administration have repeatedly expressed that the highest priority at the moment is the protection of the local population as well as workers and guests from around the world, and especially those who seem most severely affected, such as elderly people.
-Thus, the Austrian government has called on every single person to do what they can to stop the exponential spread of COVID-19 by reducing social contact to an absolute minimum.
+The risk of severe disease associated with a COVID-19 infection for people in the EU/EEA is currently considered moderate for the general population and high for older adults and individuals with chronic underlying conditions.
+Due to how quickly COVID-19 spreads, serious and significant protective measures to slow its spread were put in place by the Austrian government from March until the end of April.
+Chancellor Kurz and his administration repeatedly expressed that the highest priority during that time was the protection of the local population as well as workers and guests from around the world, and especially those who seem most severely affected, such as elderly people.
+The Austrian government called on every single person to do what they could to stop the exponential spread of COVID-19 by reducing social contact to an absolute minimum.
 Now, as the protective measures were proven effective and helped to reduce the number of COVID-19 infections in Austria, a step-by-step easing of the protective measures is being implemented.

 Without a complete societal shutdown we cannot stop the spread of this coronavirus.
 However, by limiting our social contact we can definitely slow its spread, which will ensure that hospitals and health services have time to prepare so they are ready when more people do get sick, and do not get overwhelmed with too many patients at once.
 These measures also help to prevent the exponential growth of the virus (see graphics) and in turn, are necessary to protect the groups who seem to be most severely affected by this disease, namely elderly people and those with pre-existing health conditions.
 Everybody carries responsibility, so let’s work together!
 If you have further questions, you can call the coronavirus info service hotline of AGES at 0800 555621.